-Here are some suggestions for promoting civil discourse on these emotionally laden issues—most of which, unsurprisingly, echo good general classroom practice:
+Here are some suggestions for promoting civil discourse on challenging issues—most of which echo good general classroom practice.

-- Remember that your role is to get students talking and thinking, not to lead them toward a particular political viewpoint or electoral outcome.
+- Your role is to get students talking and thinking, not to lead them toward particular political viewpoints or electoral outcomes.

 - When discussing where candidates stand on key issues of interest to students, be accurate and fair, whatever your personal views.

-- Anticipate disagreement and make clear in advance that it is an inevitable part of a democracy.
-And that demonization makes addressing common problems much harder.
+- Anticipate disagreement.
+Make clear in advance that it is an inevitable part of a democracy and that demonization makes addressing common problems more difficult.
 Remind students of this as needed if emotions run high.

 - Particularly support students with whom you personally disagree, both to ensure that your own biases don’t prevail and to make them feel included where they might otherwise feel uncomfortable.

 - Ask students to argue their case with evidence, even while expressing subjective feelings.